oracle/python-oracledb/doc/src/user_guide/initialization.rst

 Optional Oracle Client Configuration File
 -----------------------------------------

-When python-oracledb Thick mode uses Oracle Client libraries version 12.1 or later, an optional client parameter file called ``oraaccess.xml`` can be used to configure some behaviors of those libraries, such as statement caching and prefetching.
+In python-oracledb Thick mode, an optional client parameter file called ``oraaccess.xml`` can be used to configure some behaviors of those libraries, such as statement caching and prefetching.
 This can be useful to change application behavior if the application code cannot be altered.

 A sample ``oraaccess.xml`` file that sets the Oracle client ':ref:`prefetch
 <tuningfetch>`' value to 1000 rows for every query in the application is::